 1. Jessie Mueller-Beautiful: The Carole King Musical

 This was the second of four Tony nominations for Jessie Mueller.
 At that point, she was a previous nominee for Best Featured Actress in a Musical in 2012 for her Broadway debut as Melinda Wells in the Harry Connick, Jr.-led revisal of On a Clear Day You Can See Forever.
 She'd later receive two additional bids for her performances as Jenna in Waitress (2016) and Julie Jordan in Carousel (2018).
-A.

 So How Did Jessie Mueller Win?: a.